Federated-Learning-MLC/loan-fintech-hfl/README.md

-# loan-fintech-hfl
+# Towards FedML For Fraud Detection

-Privacy Preserving Neural Network Predictive Modelling in Loan Fintech using Horizontal Federated Learning
+Privacy-Preserving Fraud Detection in Banking Using Horizontal Federated Learning